 \section{Introduction}

-Clustering is a widely used unsupervised learning technique which aims at discovering structure in unlabeled data.
-It can be defined as the “partitioning of data into groups (a.k.a. clusters) so that similar (or close w.r.t. the underlying distance function) elements share the same cluster and the members of each cluster are all similar (or, equivalently, dissimilar elements are separated into different clusters)” \cite{ben2018clustering}.
-This goal is contradictory because of the non-transitivity of the notion of similarity: if $A$ is similar to $B$, and $B$ is similar to $C$, $A$ is not necessarily similar to $C$.
-Since clustering is an ill-posed problem, it cannot be properly solved using this definition, and clustering algorithms often optimize only one of its aspects.
-For instance, $K$-means \cite{macqueen1967some} only guarantees that dissimilar objects are separated, by minimizing within-cluster distances.
-On the other hand, single linkage clustering only guarantees that similar objects will end up in the same cluster.
-As a consequence, model selection is a major challenge in non-parametric clustering \cite{ben2018clustering}.
+Clustering is an unsupervised learning technique aiming at discovering structure in unlabeled data.
+It can be defined as the “partitioning of data into groups (a.k.a. clusters) so that similar [...] elements share the same cluster and the members of each cluster are all similar” \cite{ben2018clustering}.
+These goals are contradictory because of the non-transitivity of similarity: if $A$ is similar to $B$, and $B$ is similar to $C$, $A$ is not necessarily similar to $C$.
+Since clustering is an ill-posed problem, it cannot be properly solved using this definition, and algorithms often optimize only one of its aspects.
+For instance, $K$-means only guarantees that dissimilar objects are separated, and on the other hand, single linkage clustering only guarantees that similar objects will end up in the same cluster.
+As a consequence, model selection is a major challenge in non-parametric clustering.

-In the sample-based clustering framework we adopt in this work, model selection is assessing whether partitions found by an algorithm correspond to meaningful structures of the underlying distribution, and not just artifacts of the algorithm or sampling process \cite{Smith1980,Shamir2007}.
+In the sample-based framework adopted in this work, model selection assesses whether partitions found by an algorithm correspond to meaningful structures of the underlying distribution, and not just artifacts of the algorithm or sampling process \cite{Smith1980,Shamir2007}.
 Practitioners need to evaluate clustering results in order to select the best parameters for an algorithm (e.g. the number of clusters $K$) or choose between different algorithms.
-Plenty of evaluation methods exist in literature, but they usually incorporate strong assumptions on the geometry of clusters (e.g. compact, spherical clusters) or on the underlying distribution, which are specific to the algorithm or to an application.
+Plenty of evaluation methods exist in literature, but they usually incorporate strong assumptions on the geometry of clusters or on the underlying distribution.